Removing Politics from Climate Change

 • Effectively managing the impacts of a warmer atmosphere, guided by data-centric cost-benefit analyses, is vital to minimizing suffering and avoiding economic disruption.

-The impact of elevated levels of carbon dioxide (CO2), methane (CH4), and other greenhouse gases (GHGs) on atmospheric temperatures is a physical process substantiated by mathematical models that align with empirical observations.
-When concentrations of GHGs increase within a controlled volume lacking counteractive mechanisms, the result is an increase in air temperature.
-Counteractive measures include elements like soot emitted by coal-burning power plants, which mitigate the warming effect of CO2 by blocking sunlight.
-A cooling effect absent from coal plants constructed since the widespread adoption of scrubber technology.
+The influence of elevated levels of carbon dioxide (CO₂), methane (CH₄), and other greenhouse gases (GHGs) on atmospheric temperatures is a well-documented physical process supported by mathematical models and empirical observations.
+When GHG concentrations increase within a controlled environment without counteractive mechanisms, air temperatures rise.
+Counteractive measures, such as soot emitted by coal-burning power plants, can mitigate the warming effect of CO₂ by blocking sunlight.
+However, this cooling effect is absent in coal plants built after the widespread adoption of scrubber technology.

-Given the warming effect of naturally occurring greenhouse gases, it follows a logical and rational course of thought that additional GHGs produced by human activities would also contribute to increased atmospheric temperatures.
+Greenhouse gases are essential for maintaining Earth’s surface temperature at a level that supports life.
+Without them, the average surface temperature would drop from around 60°F to approximately 0°F. Given the warming effect of naturally occurring GHGs, it is logical to conclude that additional GHGs produced by human activities would also contribute to increased atmospheric temperatures.

 However, what lacks reasonability are catastrophic climate scenarios, which exaggerate the negative impacts of a warming planet to justify actions that impoverish the world, while accelerating material consumption, and environmental destruction, to virtue signal green.
 Greenwashing and Germany provide detailed examples of this disastrous trend which has replaced meaningful carbon reduction actions.